Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] %ae
 - [x] %an

 #### Q61.
-Which option enables inclusion of author name in custom log format?

-- [ ] %am
-- [ ] %ad
-- [ ] %ae
-- [x] %an
-#### Q62.
 Which version onwads did Git offered, revesting a file back to what it looked like when last committed?

 - [ ] 1.7
 - [x] 1.6
 - [ ] 2.0
 - [ ] 1.8

-#### Q63.
+#### Q62.
 Which strategy is ued by Git for merging two branches?

 - [ ] LIFO
 - [x] recursive
 - [ ] FIFO
 - [ ] octopus

-#### Q64.
+#### Q63.
 What does refs stores?

 - [x] SHA-1 value
 - [ ] None of these
 - [ ] Branch name
 - [ ] Project name

-#### Q65.
+#### Q64.
 What Language is used in GIT?

 - [x] C
 - [ ] C++
 - [ ] C#
 - [ ] Java

-#### Q66.
+#### Q65.
 What is usually the extension of file which has the public key?

 - [ ] ssh
 - [x] pub
 - [ ] key
 - [ ] pk

-#### Q67.
+#### Q66.
 What is the difference between initializing a normal repo and a bare repo?

 - [ ] Bare repos store their git history in a .git subfolder.
 - [ ] Bare repos do not have the .git extension.
 - [x] Bare repos do not come with working or checked-out source files.
 - [ ] Bare repos should be used for local rather than remote repos.

-#### Q68.
+#### Q67.
 How many individual commits can a single repository have?

 - [x] any number of commits
 - [ ] only one commit local per repository
 - [ ] only three commits per branch
 - [ ] only one commit per HEAD

-#### Q69.
+#### Q68.
 What types of tags does Git support?

 - [ ] heavy and concise
 - [ ] lightweight and immutable
 - [ ] heavy and annotated
 - [x] lightweight and annotated

-#### Q70.
+#### Q69.
 After staging a series of changes to the index, which command could you use to review them prior to a commit?

 - [x] git diff --cached
 - [ ] git diff
 - [ ] git diff --HEAD
 - [ ] git status -v -v

-#### Q71.
+#### Q70.
 What does the git stash drop command do?

 - [x] removes the most recent stash entry
 - [ ] deletes the stash
 - [ ] lists everything in the stash
 - [ ] throws away the oldest entry

-#### Q72.
+#### Q71.
 What command creates a new branch from the currently checked-out branch?

 - [ ] git -b checkout <nameOfBranch>
 - [ ] git branch
 - [ ] git checkout <nameOfBranch>
 - [x] git checkout -b <nameOfBranch>

-#### Q73.
+#### Q72.
 After mistakenly staging a file named myFile to the index, how would you remove it from the index to exclude it from your next commit?

 - [ ] Use git reset HEAD^.
 - [x] Use git reset myFile.txt.
 - [ ] Use git -rm myFile.txt.
 - [ ] Use git reset.

-#### Q74.
+#### Q73.
 What happens if you run this command from your master branch?

 git checkout -b beta-test